lewisacidic/cookiecutter-conda-pyproject/{{ cookiecutter.project_name }}/.github/CONTRIBUTING.md

 ## Bug reports and feature requests

-The project uses the GitHub Issue Tracker](../issues) to track all bugs and feature requests; feel free to open an issue if you think you have found a bug or have an idea for a new feature.
+The project uses the [GitHub issue tracker](../issues) to track all bugs and feature requests; feel free to open an issue if you think you have found a bug or have an idea for a new feature.
 Before you do, however, please attempt to check that the issue is not currently being addressed by another in the issue tracker.
 If you are making a bug report, please read the next section.